'Left Me In Tears': Struggling Family Says Girl Scout Troop Helped Them Find Hope

-VALENCIA (KDKA) — Little Abigail, also known as Little Beast, just turned one month old on Monday.
+VALENCIA (KDKA) — Little Abigail, also known as Little Beast, just turned 1-month-old on Monday.

-“There’s times I still look at her and cry because I didn’t think I’d have a kid,” Abigail’s mother Tiffany Stolarz said.
+“There’s times I still look at her and cry because I didn’t think I’d have a kid,” Abigail’s mother, Tiffany Stolarz, said.

-The precious bundle of joy has been a long time coming for Tiffany Stolarz and Michael Marshall, but it certainly hasn’t been an easy road getting there.
+The precious bundle of joy has been a long time coming for Stolarz and Michael Marshall, but it certainly hasn’t been an easy road getting there.

 “I have fertility issues,” Stolarz said.

 “It was the first day we were bringing Abby home from the hospital.
-We came in the house then opened the door to the basement and saw everything floating down there,” Abigail’s father Michael Marshall said.
+We came in the house then opened the door to the basement and saw everything floating down there,” Marshall said.

 Six inches of water covered the floor.
 The sump pump failed.
 The family lost some diapers and other items.